mbkoltai/ExaStoLog/README.md

 #### - MATLAB version 2015b or later

+#### - clone the repository and add the folder 'functions' to your path: addpath('functions')

-#### - the following freely available MATLAB toolboxes need to be downloaded and added to the path:
+#### - the following freely available MATLAB toolboxes also need to be downloaded and added to the path:

 - [Customizable heatmaps](https://mathworks.com/matlabcentral/fileexchange/24253-customizable-heat-maps)
 addpath('heatmaps')